Paraboea dictyoneura

 What traditional systems uses this plant?

-This plant, Paraboea dictyoneura, is traditionally utilized in various indigenous cultures as a dietary staple and a component in folk medicinal practices.
+This plant, Paraboea dictyoneura, has historically been utilized as a dietary staple and forage for livestock in various arid and semi-arid regions.

 What are the pharmacological activities of Paraboea dictyoneura?